 An adult with Asperger’s Syndrome welcomed a visitor and admired her coat, saying it was his favourite colour, but then added that he wouldn’t be able to wear such a coat because of the NOISE it made; not a consideration that most people would consider when choosing clothing.

-A young child with autism was experiencing considerable difficulty with toileting.
+A young autistic child was experiencing considerable difficulty with toileting.
 When the situation was carefully examined it was discovered that the difficulties related to issues around the actual feeling of the toilet seat.
 When a modified seat was introduced, covered with a soft fabric, he was then able to successfully use it.

 It should be noted that a growing number of people on the autism spectrum reject the term “impairment”.
 It is used here to reflect the terminology used in the current diagnostic criteria.